Collaborative Divorce Provides An Alternative To Litigation

 Maintaining Respectful Relationships

-- Continue relationships with extended family
+- Continue family relationships

 - Provide financial security

 - Reduce the negative effect of divorce on children